JuFML/weather-aplication/README.md

 ## 🔖&nbsp; About

-The Weather Aplication is a project created in a Roger Melo's JS (CJRM) Course to criate a sistem using Bootstrap to layout and JS to get the city and weather information using a searching method.
+The Weather Application is a project created in a Roger Melo's JS (CJRM) Course to criate a sistem using Bootstrap to layout and JS to get the city and weather information using a searching method.
 It is a project created in order to put into practice part of the course content as *DOM's manipulation, FetchAPI, async/await, try/catch.*

 OBS.: The fetchAPI could return an error once the APIKey must to be renewed each 50 requisitions.